 As one of the founders of “ARBITRI” – a leading association of young professionals working to promote arbitration in Bosnia and Herzegovina – Armela brings particular knowledge and experience regarding key legal aspects of the most complex cases in international arbitration and is uniquely positioned to translate this to her legal practice

-Emir is Attorney at Law and Founder of the Law Firm Sudžuka & Co.
-Ltd. Sarajevo.
-He holds a Ph.D. in Commercial Law and currently is Ph.D.
-Candidate in Civil Law at Faculty of Law, Ljubljana University.
+Emir Sudžuka, Ph.D. is Attorney-at-Law and the founder of the Law Firm Sudžuka & Co.
+Ltd. Having graduated from Faculty of Law in 2009, he continued master studies in Business law in 2011.
+Emir holds a Ph.D. in Commercial Law and currently is a Ph.D. candidate in Civil Law at Faculty of Law, Ljubljana University.
+He passed the Bar exam in March 2012.
 Emir regularly advises clients on various aspects of civil, corporate, business and tax law – with special emphasis on foreign investments and concessions.
-To complement his practice, Emir also has a strong academic background.
-Currently appointed as an assistant professor at the International University of Sarajevo, Faculty of Law – Civil Law department.
-Emir has participated in various conferences in private law and has more than 20 publications published in both domestic and international journals.
+He has been a member of the Association ARBITRI since 2017.

 Nejra is an Attorney-at-law based in Sarajevo with about 7 years of experience in practice.
 Nejra was a senior associate in law office Femil Čurt about 5 years, with whom she continued close cooperation after her admission to the Bar Association of FBiH.
 Nejra’s specialties are in infrastructure projects, regulatory and banking law, financing and corporate financing across a wide range of industries, commercial law, contracts, public procurement, litigation (civil and commercial disputes) and advising on cross-border transactions.
 Nejra advises international clients in the English and German languages.
 Nejra was a member of the Advisory Team of the Government of the Federation of Bosnia and Herzegovina in the implementation process of the Reform Agenda for BiH for the Period 2015-2018 related to the Restructuring of 62 State-Owned Enterprises.

-Arnela received her Bachelor of Laws degree from the University of Zenica in June 2017, where she was a member of the 2017 Vis Moot team.
-She also participated in the International Criminal Court Moot Court Competition in The Hague, Netherlands, in 2016.
-She obtained her LL.M. degree at the University of Pittsburgh School of Law in 2018, a participant of the LL.M.
-International Investment Arbitration Moot Competition, she was awarded a prize for best oralist.
+Arnela, LL.M. graduated from the University of Zenica Faculty of Law in June 2017.
+She obtained her LL.M. degree at the University of Pittsburgh School of Law in 2018.
 Her studies were focused on international investment and commercial arbitration.
-Following her LL.M. graduation, she worked as a summer intern for a U.S. based law firm Obermayer Rebmann Maxwell & Hippel LLP, in Pittsburgh, PA.
-She has been a member of Association ARBITRI since May 2017.
+Following her LL.M. graduation, she interned for a U.S. based law firm in Pittsburgh, PA.
+Arnela is an Associate at Sudžuka & Co.
+Ltd. and has been a member of the Association ARBITRI since 2017.